mike-vincent/mikevincent-dev/index.md

 ## _Engineering Resume_
 I help companies design, build and operate high-traffic software products for popular brands like Capital One, Canadian Tire, Lockheed Martin, Fannie Mae, NYC Metro, L.A.
 Metro, and many more.

-See what's inside my resume now.
+See what's in my resume.

 - [linkedin.com/in/michael-thomas-vincent](linkedin.com/in/michael-thomas-vincent)